-The philosophy behind this new platform is about creating open, honest and well-mannered discussions about a range of topics that come up.
+The philosophy behind this new platform is about creating open, honest and well-mannered discussions about coding.

 This is the place to chat with passionate members of the Codecademy community, Codecademy Moderators, and of course directly to members of the Codecademy team.
 Welcome!

-- The “Composer” is the place that you type and preview a post in, at the bottom of your screen
+- The “Composer” is the place where you type and preview a post, at the bottom of your screen

 When you are posting a question, put as much detail as you can into the title.
 A title such as “help I am stuck”, or “why is this not working” does not give potential helpers any indication of the problem, or whether they can help or not.
 Instead a topic title such as “Exercise 7 - it says “[error message]”, and won’t let me pass” makes it much easier for others to help.